JrgMoran/ResourciOS/README.md

 }
 ```

-I recommend adding a new scruct `R` with singleton like that:
+I recommend adding a new scruct `R` with singleton as follows:
 ```swift
 struct R {
     static let texts = RTexts()